sammywachtel/ai_agent_process/claude/commands/ap_exec.md

 4. Focus ONLY on addressing the specific fixes from orchestrator review
 5. Build on what already works - don't break working parts
 6. Add or update tests for the fixes
+7. Update documentation if fixes changed external behavior (API/UI/config)
+   - Check "Documentation in Scope" section in iteration_plan.md
+   - Update docs that reference changed code
+   - If no docs needed, note why in completion report
-7. Perform manual spot checks to confirm fixes work
+8. Perform manual spot checks to confirm fixes work

 IMPORTANT CONTEXT:
 - Scope: {scope}